lisahandsonline/Internet-Safety-Driving-Licence/Contributor-Guidelines.md

 This Repository will focus on building the first module in this programme: *Cyberbullying Awareness*

-For more details on this module please take a look at my README [https://github.com/lisahandsonline/Internet-Safety-Driving-Licence/blob/master/README.md]
+For more details on this curriculum please take a look at my README [https://github.com/lisahandsonline/Internet-Safety-Driving-Licence/blob/master/README.md]

 ## **How can I contribute?**